Course Module and Synopsis

 Learning and Teaching for Practice

 This module aims to enable students to explore the underpinning evidence for learning and teaching in practice and apply this to their own clinical setting.
 This module is in part informed by the professional and regulatory frameworks for Singapore, such as the Singapore Nursing Board Standards for clinical Education and Standards for Advance Practice Nurse Clinical Education to support and facilitate learning, teaching and evaluation of healthcare professionals in clinical practice, within different settings.
-The module will also allow students to recognize and exercise their own accountability in assessing performance of ‘future ready’ nurses.
+This SNB accredited degree will also allow students to recognize and exercise their own accountability in assessing performance of ‘future ready’ nurses.

 Quality Improvement and Patient Safety

 This module aims to enhance knowledge and understanding of quality improvement and patient safety in healthcare.
 Students will reflect upon their own experiences of quality improvement in the context of their nursing practice and consider how they impact on patient safety.
 Students will also be encouraged to think about areas of their clinical practice where improvements can be made.
 In doing so, they will learn, in greater detail about the range of currently established quality improvement methodologies and the context in which they are used.
 They will identify strengths and limitations of each methodology and the potential impact of these.